BANGAUTOGLASS

 Many comprehensive auto insurance policies do cover ADAS calibration costs when they're required as a direct result of a covered windshield replacement — but coverage specifics vary by insurer, policy, and state.
 It's worth verifying with your insurance provider before assuming calibration is or isn't included.

 If you haven't yet started an insurance claim and would like guidance on how to approach it, Bang AutoGlass can assist you with the claim process.
-We're not an insurance company and we don't file claims on your behalf, but we can help you understand what to ask for and what documentation typically supports a calibration claim alongside a windshield replacement.
+We help you with the insurance claim from start to finish and make the process as smooth as possible.

 When it comes to what affects the overall cost of this service, several factors come into play: the trim level of your Avalon Hybrid (HUD-equipped trims require specialized glass), whether static or dynamic calibration — or both — is needed, and whether any additional sensors or components require attention during installation.
 We don't publish fixed pricing because the right answer depends on your specific vehicle configuration, but we're happy to walk you through a detailed quote when you reach out.